xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 the latest data is used for validation and not outdated, cached information.

 9.4  Test the User Interface
-9.4.1  Dependency page is populated on popup with current linked resources
+9.4.1  Dependency page is populated on popup with current data from the `.dependencies` file
-9.4.2  User may add new links
+9.4.2  User may add new dependencies
-9.4.3  User may remove existing links
+9.4.3  User may remove existing dependencies
 9.4.4  Changes are persisted properly

 9.5  Verify that the contents of the dependend-upon resources are not persisted